rbk1988/Quora-Insincere-Question-Classification/README.md

 _**Objective**_:-

-To build a model that classifies the given question as sincere or insincere using deep learning.
+To build a model that classifies the given question as sincere or not using deep learning.

 _**Steps**_:-